 Opportunity: The development of a diversified, well-balanced workforce requires the linking of educational training and mentoring for students with employment opportunities in science, academia, business and government.

 Potential: Supporting the academic capability, desire to succeed and willingness to persevere of minority and disadvantaged youth will ensure that untapped human potential in our community is not lost.

 Excellence: The social and economic future of our country rests on our ability to engage all sectors of our society, regardless of race, ethnicity, gender, disability or class in pursuit of excellence.

 The primary objectives of the Biomedical Science Careers Program (BSCP) are:

-Identify, inform, support and provide mentoring for academically outstanding students, particularly African-American, Hispanic/Latino and American Indian/Alaska Native students.
+Identify, inform, support and provide mentoring for academically outstanding students, particularly Black/African-American, Hispanic/LatinX and American Indian/Alaska Native students.
 The participants range from high school to postdoctoral level.

-Disseminate information on the program in biomedical sciences available to students, particularly minority students.
+Disseminate information on the program in biomedical sciences available to students, particularly minority and disadvantaged students.

 Provide a forum for the exchange of information among individuals at various stages in their academic development.

 Highlight the need for and use of mentors/advisors in making career decisions.